dzoladz/notebooks/sed_awk.md

 ::group=-Admin.StatusUpdate-Admin.Restart' {} \;| less
 ```

+Or, when a vendor transitions to HTTPS and you need to update 60+ EZproxy stanzas to specifically allow a new protocol.

 ## awk (columnar data processor)

 Read through a directory of log files, find entries for a specific user, sort the results, print only the "interesting" data points